decentralized-identity/didcomm.org/site/content/protocols/messagepickup/4.0/readme.md

 ### Future Considerations
 The style of wrapping messages in a `delivery` message incurs an additional roughly 33% increased message size due to wrapping of the message.
 This size bloating is outweighed by the benefit of having explicit and gauranteed delivery of messages.
 This issue may be resolved in future versions of DIDComm.

+Should there be a strategy for a `mediator` to indicate support for _Live Mode_ via discover features?